mazzasaverio/fastapi-your-data/README.md

 Certainly, to move in this direction, I will also start other parallel repositories to cover different parts of this system (including ETL processes or frontend parts), but the heart of this direction will be this repository.

-## Current Progress
+## Current Features

-- **Database Connection**: Initiated with a basic connection to a PostgreSQL database utilizing SQLAlchemy's ORM.
+### Design Philosophy

-- **Design Philosophy**: The design I am adopting involves having a structure where the app will be supplemented with other independent modules.
-These modules will be managed and mounted by a main.py in the root, which, through an API gateway, will redirect various calls.
+The design strategy incorporates a framework where the application is enhanced with several independent modules.
+These modules are orchestrated and integrated by `main.py` at the root level, which routes various requests through an API gateway.

-- **Data Module Focus**: Presently concentrating on a single module, which will correspond to a specific family or category of data.
-Each data category will have its own dedicated database with a unique table structure.
-- **Architecture**: The design includes a models layer and a repository layer for database interactions.
-The API layer, with its various routes, forms the final layer of the architecture.
+Although it might seem overwhelming at first, adopting a monorepo accelerates the design and learning process.
+Nonetheless, I strive to keep everything modular to facilitate the structuring of microservices or the segregation of different components into separate repositories when scaling becomes necessary in the future.

+### Database Connection

+The goal is to start as agnostically as possible by using SQLAlchemy as the ORM and exploring the best ODM options for unstructured data.

+Currently, I am beginning with PostgreSQL, leveraging the pgvector extension for embedding-related data.

+## In Progress

+- ETL processes to populate and maintain the database up-to-date.

+## Future Features

 ## Environment Setup